 ACF has developed an amazingly generous program for 2016.
 Each bike donated to ACF will result in a $10 donation by ACF to the S.A.Y.
 Detroit Family Health Clinic.
 If a new bike is purchased the buyer, in lieu of a $10 refund, can elect to donate that $10 to the S.A.Y Detroit Family Health Clinic.
 Donated bikes will continue to go to The Hub/Back Alley Bikes as well as to the S.A.Y Detroit Play Center/Lipke Recreation Center.

 S.A.Y Detroit Family Health Clinic/S.A.Y.
 Detroit Play

 D2N has been involved in the renovation of the facility, acquisition of furniture and fundraising for the clinic (see Bike Program).
-In addition, a grant from the DeRoy Testamentary Foundation on behalf of the clinic has just been received.
+In addition, a grant from the DeRoy Testamentary Foundation on behalf of the clinic was given in 2016.